dalathegreat/Battery-Emulator-Wiki/docs/setup/software/home_assistant.md

 ## 1. Install Home Assistant

 Follow the official [installation guide](https://www.home-assistant.io/installation/) and pick the method that suits your hardware.
+Choose your hardware by keeping in mind that Home Assistant needs to run 24/7 to gather data in real time from the peripherals you connect to it, including Battery Emulator.
+Think of connecting it to a UPS source if possible.

+!!! tip "TIP"
+    You can use any old computer like a refurbished laptop to run Home Assistant.
+Just double-check its bios settings that it's not going to suspend/turn off after a while.

 !!! note "NOTE"
     If you want to use the built-in Mosquitto broker described below, install **Home Assistant OS** or a **Supervised** installation - those are the ones that support apps (add-ons).
 With Home Assistant Container or Core you have to run a broker yourself (a separate Mosquitto container, or an existing broker elsewhere on your LAN); everything on the Battery Emulator side stays exactly the same, only the broker address changes.